lum1nxus/ansible-conf/README.md

 ### Nginx
 Access the Kibana web UI by opening http://IPOFSERVER:80 in a web browser.
 Put the credentials from the `nginx/defaults/main.yml` file.

 Folder that is used to store components for Nginx install and configure with Ansible.
-Use credentials from \
-- To check the main task file navigate to the `nginx/tasks/main.yml` file.\
+- To check the main task file navigate to the `nginx/tasks/main.yml` file.
 - To view configuration file check the `nginx/files/default` file.

 ### Initial setup